Swap-Me/SwapMe/README.md

 # SwapMe
-Mobile application for engaging one-to-one trading for items that the user no longer needs.
+Mobile application that mimics the Drop or Swap transaction using matching.

+## Developers
+Once you clone the repository, run

+`npm i`

+this will install all dependencies